zehua99/zehua99/README.md

 🌊　I build [surge.fm](https://github.com/surgefm), a crowd-sourced news tracking platform.
 📖　I’m a K-12 officer at [@tbpmig](https://github.com/tbpmig).
 I build web-based educational thingies for kids.
 🚗　I’m an intern at [@argoai](https://github.com/argoai), an autonomous vehicle company.
-✨　I used to work as a high school teacher in rural Hainan and a [@nytimes](https://github.com/nytimes) intern in Beijing.
+✨　I used to work as a high school teacher in rural Hainan and as a [@nytimes](https://github.com/nytimes) intern in Beijing.
 🐱　I’m a cat person.
 🍵　My favorate poem is _“Useless”_ by Weitang Liao:
 > 　_即使是这样_